Banshy-Store/banshy-store-documentation/ABOUT.md

-# About Banshy
+# Banshy Scripts Documentation

 ![Banshy](../assets/banshy128.webp)

-I’m Banshy, a solo engineer building ultra‑premium, hand‑crafted FiveM scripts.
-New to the GTA scene but obsessed with quality, I focus on:

-- Inter‑framework support (ESX, QBCore, QBOX) with robust bridges
-- Performance, security, and clean code
-- Real playtesting with a curated group of players before release
-- Clear installation and long‑term maintainability (i18n, webhooks, integrations)

-My goal is simple: deliver scripts that server owners can trust in production.
+Welcome to the Banshy Scripts documentation!
+This guide contains everything you need to understand, configure, and maximize the use of my exclusive FiveM scripts.
+Before we get into the details, here’s a bit about me and my journey.

+About Me
+Banshy Scripts is a one-person studio dedicated to building ultra-premium, hand-crafted assets for FiveM.
+While new to the GTA scene, I’ve quickly earned a reputation for clean code, strong performance, and trusted releases for roleplay servers.

+Founded in 2024
+Independently owned and operated, with a focus on reliability, transparency, and attention to detail.

+Dedicated to Excellence
+Every release is built for multi-framework support (ESX, QBCore, QBOX), optimized for performance and security, and playtested with real players before launch.

+Visit My Website
+Explore high-quality scripts designed to enhance your FiveM server experience.

+DMCA Protection
+All Banshy Scripts assets are protected under the Digital Millennium Copyright Act (DMCA), ensuring legal verification and safeguarding against misuse.

+Illegal Use Warning
+Any unauthorized use, modification, or distribution of my work may result in legal action under DMCA regulations.